Give sight now to support our programs that help those living with corneal blindness to see again.

 According to the World Health Organization, blindness of the cornea is the 4th leading cause of blindness globally (5.1%), and is one of the major causes of visual deficiency after cataract, glaucoma, and age-related macular degeneration.

-Trachoma is one of the main causes of corneal scarring and is responsible for nearly 4.9 million blind.
-Ocular trauma and ulcerations are also significant causes of corneal blindness – causing 1.5 to 2.0 million new cases every year.
+Trachoma is one of the main causes of corneal scarring and is responsible for blindness or visual impairment in nearly 2.0 million individuals.
+Ocular trauma and ulcerations also cause 1.5 to 2.0 million new cases every year.
 Onchocerciasis and leprosy are still significant causes of blindness, affecting approximately 250,000 individuals each.
 Traditional eye medicines have also been implicated as a major risk factor in the current epidemic of corneal ulceration and thus corneal blindness in developing countries.

 - Vitamin A deficiency